In this guide

 Registration in Amsterdam is handled through the Gemeente Amsterdam.
 You need a fixed address before you can register — this is the catch-22 that catches many new arrivals.
 If you are staying in temporary accommodation, check whether your landlord will allow registration at that address.

 Book your appointment at the Stadsloket as early as possible.
 Waiting times vary but can be 2–4 weeks.
 You will need your passport, rental contract, and proof of income or employment.
-Your BSN number is issued on the day of registration and is essential for opening a bank account, accessing healthcare, and signing contracts.
+Your BSN number is issued on the day of registration and is needed for opening a bank account, accessing healthcare, and signing contracts.

 Healthcare & Insurance